sharmaabhishekk/sharmaabhishekk.github.io/pages/index.md

     </p>
   </li>
   <li>
-    <p>I have also done several consulting projects on a short-term basis.</p>
+    <p>Have also done several short-term consulting projects on topics like building visualizations, building local setups to ingest data from APIs.</p>
   </li>
 </ul>